Context LatticeBy Private Memory Corp

 Learning is strongest when memory is both rich and reliable

 The orchestrator's learning schema can only improve ranking if retrieval sources stay healthy, durable, and synchronized.
-This architecture makes that possible: Qdrant provides fast candidates, Letta supplies deeper RAG context, Mongo guarantees recovery, MindsDB adds structured recall, and guardrails keep the full loop from collapsing under pressure.
+This architecture makes that possible: topic rollups + Qdrant + postgres-pgvector provide fast candidates, deep continuation adds MindsDB/Letta/memory-bank evidence, Mongo guarantees recovery, and guardrails keep the full loop from collapsing under pressure.

 Flexible Launch